“For me, architecture and design are the ultimate expressions of our humanity. They represent how we see the world and how we navigate the world.”

 - Use storage containers.
 Portable containers are a good way to keep construction equipment and tools close but out of the immediate office area.

 - Respond quickly to employee concerns.
-Problems will invariably arise.
-The mark of a good company is how you handle them.
-If the renovation causes problems for your employees — especially affecting their health or ability to perform their jobs — listen and respond quickly.
+Problems will arise, but the mark of a good company is how you handle them.
+If the office renovation causes problems for your employees — especially affecting their health or ability to perform their jobs — listen and respond quickly.